agraef/raptor/README.md

 subpatch for the GUI controls of all parameters of each part.

 A few sample presets can be found in the presets folder.
-Use the sample raptor-preset*.pd patches to switch between presets from the main patch.
+Use the sample raptor-preset.pd patch to switch between presets from the main patch.
+This subpatch also has some controls to change meter and tempo.

 The patch accepts MIDI note input, as well as controller and system realtime messages for the most important controls as detailed below.
 The controller